GH-ESD: Grounded Hypothesis-Driven Error Slice Discovery for Instance-Level Vision Tasks: GESD (Grounded Error Slice Dataset)

-To address the limitations of existing benchmarks (see Section 2.2 and Figure ~\ref{fig:dataset_sample}), we constructed FeSD, a new benchmark dataset designed to capture realistic, fine-grained, and instance-level error slices.
-The FeSD dataset is built upon a combination of over 12,000 images from three widely used public validation sets: COCO (5k images)\cite{Lin2014COCO}, KITTI (3,769 images)\cite{Geiger2012KITTI}, and a public face detection set (3,347 images)\cite{elmenshawii2025face}.
-We followed a four-step pipeline to identify and annotate error slices:
+To address the limitations of existing benchmarks, we constructed GESD, a new benchmark dataset designed to capture realistic instance-level error slices.
+The GESD dataset is built upon a combination of over 12K images from three widely used public validation sets: COCO (5K images)~\cite{Lin2014COCO}, KITTI (3,769 images)~\cite{Geiger2012KITTI}, and a public face detection set (3,347 images)~\cite{elmenshawii2025face}.
+We followed a four-step pipeline to construct error slices and ensure the quality: